 ‘I think it has always been my vocation.
 I was obsessed with interior design and fabrics from a very young age.
 I remember flicking through my mother’s interiors magazines and imagining how I would improve and design the spaces before I was even able to read.
 I was always more interested in the design of my dolls house – rearranging furniture and making little cushions and bedsheets from old curtains – than actually playing with the dolls!’

 ‘My parents were both very much involved with the art world, with Dad being an art historian and Mum an art collector.
 Growing up, I was surrounded by art.
 We spent holidays visiting museums, historic buildings, and heritage gardens.
 At the time I was often bored.
 Over the years, however, I began to enjoy these trips more and more.
 As an adult, I can see how they helped develop my visual appreciation and understanding.’

 Fresh & vibrant African colours.
 The cushion in the centre of the styled shot is the African double knot print cushion in aqua with the two tropical leaf print cushions in blues (bottom) and a vibrant green (top) inspired by the botanical gardens in the Aburi region of Ghana shown alongside.

 What was your career path prior to setting up the Eva Sonaike brand?

 ‘I came to London in the late 1990s to study journalism.
 After my BA in journalism, I worked in TV for a few years before doing my MA in Fashion Journalism.
 I then worked as a UK fashion correspondent for many years for glossy German magazines, such as Instyle and Elle Germany here in London.’

-What made you decide to focus on West African-inspired colour and design?
+What made you decide to focus on West African colours and design?

 ‘I think my family heritage is the main motivation for my West-African inspired designs and vibrant colour schemes.
 I was born and raised in Germany, but my parents come from Nigeria, in West Africa.
 So I was surrounded and influenced by both cultures.’